Bipolar Disorder Treatment in Massachusetts

 Types of Bipolar Disorder

 Bipolar disorder is a category that includes several different diagnoses: bipolar I disorder, bipolar II disorder, and cyclothymic disorder.
 All three types involve clear changes in mood, activity levels, and energy.
 However, bipolar I and bipolar II are the most common.
+All types of bipolar disorder can be successfully treated with outpatient bipolar therapy in Massachusetts, and we at East Point Behavioral Health customize our programs to address the particular needs and challenges of each of our clients.

 Bipolar I Disorder